How to get fluent, with Dr Popkins

 How should you learn the most important German verbs?

-Don’t learn the list below in a set order: mix it up, for example by making flashcards with the German on one side and the English on the other.
+Don’t learn the list below in a set order: mix it up.
+A good way to do this is by making flashcards with the German on one side and the English on the other.

-Besides the infinitive, you need to get the right endings.
+Besides the infinitive, you need to get the right endings (“conjugation”).
 The German verb “endings” are generally regular.
 Even strong verbs and the small number of other irregularities also follow patterns that are quickly explained and that you can master with practice.

 Learn the infinitives by all means but it also helps to learn the verb in an example phrases.
 Context helps you remember and makes sure you’ve got the ending right and you’re using the verb in a natural-sounding way.
 As you read, listen and speak, collect sentences that contain examples of the verbs.
 Test yourself with your flashcards, try to make sentences of your own (modelled on your examples) and get feedback.